 - Bake for 8-9 minutes until the cookies are just set and just starting to lightly brown around the edges.
 Let cool on pan briefly before transferring to a cooling rack to cool completely.

-- Add the powdered sugar and 2 tablespoons milk to a small bowl.
-Stir together until smooth.
-Add more milk as necessary to reach desired consistency.
-The icing should be thin enough to dip the cookies into, but thick enough to coat the cookies.
+- To make the icing, add the powdered sugar and 2 tablespoons of milk to a small bowl.
+Stir until smooth, adding more milk as necessary to reach the desired consistency.
+The icing should be thin enough to dip the cookies into but thick enough to coat the cookies.2 cups powdered sugar

 Notes

-- Don't skip the chill time.
-I know chilling dough can be a hassle.
-I get it.
-But it is an important step to prevent the cookies from spreading and losing their shape during baking.
+- Don't skip the chilling time.
+This prevents the cookies from spreading and losing their shape during baking.

 - For a thicker glaze, add more powdered sugar or less milk.
 For a thinner glaze, add more milk.